bbauska/UC-Davis-JS-Basics/readme.md

 I have a folder here with challenges 22 through 30.
 And hopefully you have those as well, with all the completed challenges in there.
-If you don't, you should go do those challenges first.
+If you don&apos;t, you should go do those challenges first.
 Then I have my code editor here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->